 How can Virtual Recruiting Tools help in reducing hiring time and cost?

 Virtual hiring allows you to screen more applicants in less time.
 Employers can screen candidates at scale and recruit more accurately with the help of assessment tools, including psychometric tests, technical evaluations, and asynchronous or live interviews.
-Hence, these tools help in reduces hiring time and cost.
+Hence, these tools help reduce hiring time and cost.